racingsparrow/compass-retina-sprite-mixin-offsets/README.md

 I will update and improve this readme file, make it clearer, but for now this is the gist of it...

-Some things I'd like some help with are individual sprite placement on the sprite sheet.
-I've managed to get individual sprite spacing working, but not individual sprite placement like this:
-$icons-spotify-position: 100%;